savagesnake/ORIM-Reddit-API/README.md

 * Display 5 posts at a time.
 * Allow the user to paginate through the posts
 * Style the grid and layout
-* search filter current post displaying
+* search filter current posts displaying
 * view a post and its comments by itself

 #### Run Code